dpitawela/CLOC/README.md

 ### For Different Margins (Multiple)

-Use when you want different margins between each class.
+Use when you want different margins between class pairs.

 #### 1. Random Initialization